 The funguspathogen that causes this disease is Sphaerobolus stellatus, a basidiomycete.
 Generally occurs on greens mown at very low cutting height.
-The main symptoms are small depressions in the greens, which are greener when mown at a higher height, with a healthy white crown.
-Sometimes mycelium can be seen below these depressions.
+The main symptoms are small depressions in the greens, where the greens are greener as they are mown at a higher height, with a healthy white crown.
+Sometimes the mycelium it is possible to see it below these depressions.

 There is evidence on Agrostis greens, Poa annuaand have even been seen in Australia and New Zealand on Bermuda greens.